-Clinique was the first high-end allergy-tested, dermatologist-created cosmetics brand.
+Clinique was the first high-end allergy-tested, dermatologist-

 Bobbi Brown (namesake of the celebrated makeup artist) focuses on teaching women to be their own makeup artists.

 M·A·C (Makeup Art Cosmetics) products were originally designed for professional makeup artists but are now available to consumers worldwide.